 Dr. Himanshu Gupta

-Ph.D.
-(Public Health), Curtin University, Australia, 2019; Master of Public Health (MPH), University of Glasgow, UK, 2012; Advanced Dip Clinical Research Management, University College London (UK) and International Institute of Health Management Research (India), 2010; Bachelor of Physiotherapy, Guru Gobind Singh Indraprastha University, India, 2008;
+PhD, National Drug Research Institute, Curtin University, Australia, 2019; Master of Public Health, University of Glasgow, UK, 2012; Advanced Post Graduate Honours Diploma in Clinical Research Management, University College of London (UK) and International Institute of Health Management Research (India), 2010; Bachelor of Physiotherapy (Honours), Guru Gobind Singh Indraprastha University (GGSIPU), India, 2008

 Approved level of HDR supervision at Charles Darwin University: